Uniform Customs and Practice for Documentary Credits: UCP 600

 The latest (July 2007) revision of UCP is the sixth revision of the rules since they were first promulgated in 1933.
-It is the outcome of more than three years of work by the ICC's Commission on Banking Technique and Practice.
+It replaced UCP 500, and was the outcome of more than three years of work by the ICC's Commission on Banking Technique and Practice.

-The UCP remain the most successful set of private rules for trade ever developed.
+The UCP rules remain the most successful set of private rules for trade ever developed.
 A range of individuals and groups contributed to the current revision including: the UCP Drafting Group, which waded through more than 5000 individual comments before arriving at this final text; the UCP Consulting Group, consisting of members from more than 25 countries, which served as the advisory body; the more than 400 members of the ICC Commission on Banking Technique and Practice who made pertinent suggestions for changes in the text; and 130 ICC National Committees worldwide which took an active role in consolidating comments from their members.

 During the revision process, notice was taken of the considerable work that had been completed in creating the International Standard Banking Practice for the Examination of Documents under Documentary Credits (ISBP), ICC Publication 745.
 This publication has evolved into a necessary companion to the UCP for determining compliance of documents with the terms of letters of credit.
 It is the expectation of the Drafting Group and the Banking Commission that the application of the principles contained in the ISBP, including subsequent revisions thereof, will continue during the time UCP 600 is in force.
 At the time UCP 600 is implemented, there will be an updated version of the ISBP (the most recent one being the 2013 revision) to bring its contents in line with the substance and style of the new rules.

 Note that UCP 600 does not automatically apply to a credit if the credit is silent as to which set of rules it is subject to.
 A credit issued by SWIFT MT700 is no longer subject by default to the current UCP; it has to be indicated in field 40E, which is designated for specifying the "applicable rules".

 Where a credit is issued subject to UCP 600, the credit will be interpreted in accordance with the entire set of 39 articles contained in UCP 600.
 However, exceptions to the rules can be made by express modification or exclusion.
 For example, the parties to a credit may agree that the rest of the credit shall remain valid despite the beneficiary's failure to deliver an installment.
 In such case, the credit has to nullify the effect of article 32 of UCP 600, such as by wording the credit as: "The credit will continue to be available for the remaining installments notwithstanding the beneficiary's failure to present complied documents of an installment in accordance with the installment schedule."